nitinmagima/djiboutitriggerselectionMarch2024/README.md

 During the deployment and monitoring of AA, a decision-maker should be aware that the trigger mechanism meeting the criteria is independent of the disbursement frequency.
 The frequency of triggers can be assessed on a month-to-month basis or year-to-year basis, depending on the stakeholders’ preferences.

 - Does the threshold cover previous historical loss events or bad years considered important by the decision maker?

 Another factor to consider while defining the threshold is the historical loss events.
 Decision-makers use the historical loss events collected from research and stakeholder engagement.
 Historical loss events are gathered from relevant stakeholders through participatory processes.
 These events are then used to define different thresholds for drought severity and frequency.

+#### Bad Year Analysis

 The Jupyter Notebooks produces heatmaps, histograms, and box plots for the respective seasons.
 For each season, it focuses on the high severity and moderate severity trigger levels and further divides for each severity at the national and regional levels.
 It also performs risk analysis at the national and regional levels.